-Sage Accounts On Virtual Desktop
+Sage Accounts on a Virtual Desktop

 Sage Accounts is one of the most popular software packages for UK businesses.
 If yours is a new or expanding business and you’re thinking about how you’re going to share your Sage database with colleagues, then this article will explain why VDI may be an ideal solution.
 If you’re already running Sage on local IT infrastructure but perhaps it’s ready for an upgrade, then also read this article before committing more capital on replacement hardware.